India, Maldives able to develop deep and close cooperation at all levels: MoS Muraleedharan | Science-Environment

 ''As Prime Minister Modi said, the India-Maldives partnership is not only working in the interests of the citizens of both countries but is actually a source of peace, stability and prosperity for the entire region.
 It is our endeavour to take the relationship to even newer heights," he added.

-He also called on President Solih and exchanged views on strengthening bilateral cooperation.
+During his meeting with President Solih, he exchanged views on strengthening bilateral cooperation.
 He conveyed the greetings of Prime Minister Modi.

 ''The time-tested and trustworthy partnership between India and the Maldives is poised to scale further new heights,'' the minister said.